sabderra/predictive-maintenance-lstm/README.md

 26)     sensor measurement  21
 </pre>

-The CMAPSS data set is divided in 4 sets each for training, test, and RUL.
-Each subset represents a different operational condition and consists of a different number of engines.
+The CMAPSS data set is divided in 4 subsets each for training, test, and RUL (FD001, FD002, FD003, FD004).
+A subset can have a different operational condition and consists of a different number of engines.

 All engines are assumed to be of the same model type and operating normally at the start of each series.
 During its series, it develops a fault.